XML RSS

 • The Norway Spruce is very beautiful with dark green needles and has pendulous branches as it ages.

-• This is a deer resistant evergreen tree, so this is a good choice if you have a deer problem.
+• This is a deer resistant evergreen tree,thus a good choice if you have a deer problem.

 Blue Spruce